FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 3, Colbert Avenue, Janesboro, Limerick, to Oliver Hanley, Legal Personal Representative (LPR)

-of Thomas Hanley, deceased, for the sum of €199.20, the disposal to be by way of Deed of--- 4
+of Thomas Hanley, deceased, for the sum of €199.20, the disposal to be by way of Deed of
+---
+4

 Conveyance of the interest of Limerick City and County Council in the property, particulars of